Evaluating Open-Domain Question Answering in the Era of Large Language Models: Zero-shot Evaluation using GPT-4

 \section{Zero-shot Evaluation using GPT-4}

 For the sake of completeness, we test the ability of GPT-4 \cite{gpt4} for evaluating QA models as explained in \S\ref{sec:llm-eval}.
-Following Table~\ref{tab:NQOpen-eval} layout, Table~\ref{tab:gpt4-NQOpen} presents the accuracy of the {\oqa} models, computed using GPT4-eval in conjunction with lexical matching, InstructGPT-eval, and human judgment as reference points.
+We find that GPT4-eval results aligns with the trends observed in InstructGPT-eval, albeit displaying marginal improvements.
+Following the Table~\ref{tab:NQOpen-eval} layout, Table~\ref{tab:gpt4-NQOpen} presents the accuracy of the {\oqa} models, computed using GPT4-eval in conjunction with lexical matching, InstructGPT-eval, and human judgment as reference points.
 The accuracy of all models consistently increases by an average of 20\% using GPT4-eval, which is similar to the increase level observed in InstructGPT-eval.
 Moreover, analogous to InstructGPT-eval, the GPT4-eval accuracies are, on average, 3.3\% lower than those of human judgment.

 Figure~\ref{fig:NQopen-dumbbell-gpt4} visualizes the accuracy of the {\oqa} models on {\NQopen} using EM and GPT4-eval, similar to Figure~\ref{fig:NQopen-dumbbells}.
 Unlike InstructGPT-eval, GPT4-eval estimates the highest accuracy for FiD-KD, followed by InstructGPT (zero-shot), InstructGPT (few-shot), and EMDR$^2$.
 Also, the Kendall's $\tau$ correlation of GPT4-eval with human judgment is 0.79, slightly higher than 0.75 of InstructGPT-eval.